-Another funny little poem by Anacreon, a Greek lyricist writing from the the 6th century BC.
-In this ode the poet, an old man, clumsily tries to impress a beautiful young girl.
+Another funny little poem by Anacreon.
+Here the poet, an old man again, clumsily tries to impress a beautiful young girl.
 In an extended metaphor the narrator compares her to a ‘filly’, a young horse, and asks her why she is avoiding him.
-After all, he knows what he is doing and could show her a good time.
+After all, he is an experienced lover and could show her a good time.

 Thracian filly, why so sharply

 But for now you graze the meadows,

 Sadly, this would-be-seducer is rather unconvincing.
 Worry about his lack of expertise is probably the least of the girl’s concerns.
 After all the narrator’s promise to ‘put her bit on’ and ‘run her around the course’ does not sound especially appealing.
 The description of her in the third stanza playing in the meadow sounds far more pleasant than anything of the things Anacreon wants to do with her.
 This misunderstanding as to why he is being rejected also suggests that the narrator is not as worldly as he would have us believe.
 Anacreon unconvincingly tries to pass off his advanced age as experience, however he cannot help but see the funny side as he chases after girls who are far out of his league